 1-Sentence-Summary: The Power of Now shows you that every minute you spend worrying about the future or regretting the past is a minute lost, because really all you have to live in is the present, the now, and gives you actionable strategies to start living every minute as it occurs and becoming 100% present in and for your life.

 Favorite quote from the author:

-Plagued by depressing late-night thoughts, he started questioning what it is that makes his life so unbearable, and found the answer in his “I” – the self generated from the power of his thoughts in his mind.
-The next morning he woke up and felt very much at peace, because he’d somehow managed to lose his worrier-self and live entirely in the now, the present moment.
+Plagued by depressing late-night thoughts, he started questioning what it is that made his life so unbearable and found the answer in his “I” – the self-generated from the power of his thoughts in his mind.
+The next morning he woke up and felt very much at peace because he’d somehow managed to lose his worrier-self and live entirely in the now, the present moment.